ElderMael/patternsfordeliveringmicroservices/manuscript/05_Graph_Model.md

 be achieved by creating or using custom tools that keep the logs of such events and their outcomes.

+Nonetheless, separating construction, deployment and delivery on microservices (or any software for that matter) still mandates that you have a way to trace where artifacts come from and approvals for deployment and delivery.

 ## Conclusion